Ahnfelt/jsonr/README.md

 JSONR is great, but it has a number of pain points.

-It's somewhat cumbersome to write JSON by hand due to the quotes around field names, lack of comments etc.
+It's somewhat cumbersome to write JSON by hand due to the required quotes around field names and the inability to move things around in the file without editing commas.

+The lack of comments means that you can't specify why something is like it is in a JSON configuration file.

 Projects that use JSON for configuration often have vague documentation, with example snippets of JSON you don't know where to put in your own configuration file, and no way to check if it's valid.